ChrisJefferson/jekyll-clean/_posts/2015-11-18-building_git_gap.markdown

 * Mac OS X : The easiest method is to install Xcode from the App Store.
 After installing it, open a terminal and type `clang`.

 * Linux : You will need to install `gcc`, `make` and `git`.
 First check if these two programs are already on your system (they often are).
 If not, you will have to install them.
 You should look at your linux's documentation, but the two most common methods are:
-** Ubuntu / Debian `sudo apt-get install gcc make git` ** Redhat / CentOS `sudo yum install gcc make git`
+  * Ubuntu / Debian `sudo apt-get install gcc make git`
+  * Redhat / CentOS `sudo yum install gcc make git`

 * Windows : GAP uses a tool called [Cygwin](http://www.cygwin.com), which provides a unix-like environment on windows.
-Grab the cygwin installer from the Cygin website, and while installing select the packages *TODO* make, gcc and git.
+Grab the cygwin installer from the Cygin website, and while installing select the packages make, gcc and git.

 Installing
 ===========

-Firstly, pop to gap's [github page](https://github.com/gap-system/gap).
+Now pop along to gap's [github page](https://github.com/gap-system/gap).
 There are many git tutorials out there, but for now let's skip all of that, and just grab the latest git version:

 {% highlight bash %}
 git clone https://github.com/gap-system/gap.git